ravinder387/nelua-restapi/README.md

 # nelua-restapi
 [Nelua](https://nelua.io/) is a compiled programming language which compile to c code and exe file.
-The syntax is almost similar to lua but with type<br>
-annotations.
-I used mongoose and cJSON's nelua wrapper which is c library.<br>
+The syntax is almost similar to lua but with type annotations.<br> I used mongoose and cJSON's nelua wrapper which is c library.<br>

 ### Step-1 compile the program
 First make sure you have installed nelua then<br>